menshiva/ascii-art-terminal/README.md

 6) To display your image as ASCII Art, press the _Show ASCII art_ button
 7) Choose the image you want to show by entering it's index from list of loaded paths
 8) **Enjoy** your ASCII art!
+9) Choose the _Exit_ section or press the ESC button to close the program

 #### Image properties